ThemeZee/zeedynamic/readme.txt

 zeeDynamic is a fully responsive WordPress theme with strong colors and bold fonts.
 The theme fits perfectly for any news, magazine or blog website.
 The highlight of zeeDynamic is the flexible magazine homepage template and the stunning featured post slider.
 Of course the theme supports the newest WordPress core features.

+For more information about zeeDynamic please go to https://themezee.com/themes/zeedynamic/

+== Installation ==

+1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
+2. Type in zeeDynamic in the search form and press the 'Enter' key on your keyboard.
+3. Click on the 'Activate' button to use your new theme right away.
+4. Go to https://themezee.com/docs/zeedynamic-documentation/ for a guide on how to customize this theme.
+5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==

+= 1.1.5 =
+* added readme.txt file
+* improved styling of navigation menus
+* added styling for mega menu plugin
+* updated tags in style.css

 = 1.1.4 =
 * added content-none.php template file